- Python Basics

 while "codescracker" == "codescracker": statement(s)

-Both expressions, that is, 0<10 and "codescracker" == "codescracker" refers to True indirectly.
-Because these two conditional expression always evaluates to be True.
+Both expressions, that is, 0<10 and "codescracker" == "codescracker," refer to True indirectly.
+Because these two conditional expressions are always True.

-while Loop with break Keyword
+while loop with break keyword

-The break keyword is used to exit from the loop.
+The "break" keyword is used to exit from the loop.
 Or it can be used to skip the remaining execution of the loop.

 i = 1 while True: val = 2*i print(val) i = i+1 if i>10: break

-while Loop with continue Keyword
+while loop with continue keyword

 i = 9 while i<=20: i = i+1 if i%2 != 0: continue print(i)

 This program prints all the even numbers from 10 to 20 (including both numbers, if even).
-The snapshot given below shows the sample output produced by above program:
+The snapshot given below shows the sample output produced by the above program:

-while Loop with pass Keyword
+while loop with pass keyword

 mystr = "codescracker" count = 0 while count < len(mystr): count = count+1 pass print("Length of String =", count)